 When VICE approached the TGA for comment on the increasingly popular sale of these products, particularly as remedies for COVID-19, a spokesperson for the Australian Government’s Department of Health responded stating that “it is an offence to sell MMS or silver colloid claiming it is a medical treatment, cure or prevention of serious diseases.”

 Word getting around—whether through friends, blogs, or Facebook groups—doesn’t fall under the TGA’s remit.
 As long as a manufacturer makes no therapeutic claims, they’re not in breach of TGA guidelines and are free to sell their products without consequence.
-Of course, in the age of the Internet and the so-called “epidemic of misinformation”, this doesn’t do much to curtail the rising popularity of spurious home remedies.
-Promotional materials are hardly necessary when conspiracies and rumours are doing all the work.
+Of course, in the age of the Internet, fake news and the so-called “epidemic of misinformation”, this doesn’t do much to curtail the rising popularity of spurious home remedies.

 The TGA is reportedly aware that “the current pandemic has seen some people take advantage of the heightened vulnerability of consumers”, and has issued a statement warning people to be vigilant towards “false and misleading advertising”.
 But the message doesn’t appear to be getting through.
 VICE can confirm that in online chat rooms, forums, and public and private Facebook groups, people are actively seeking and recommending potentially harmful alternative medicines as a way to treat COVID-19.